gonodono/adbsms/README.md

   I guess they save that data to internal storage instead, for some reason.
 Just a heads up.

-+ I haven't implemented all of the possible `ContentProvider` operations in the [`AdbSmsProvider`][provider] class, but it does cover the required overrides.
++ I haven't implemented every possible `ContentProvider` operation in the [`AdbSmsProvider`][provider] class, but it does cover the required overrides.
   I _think_ that should be sufficient for everything that adb can do, but if you find that I've missed something, please [file an issue][issue] for it.